 Quick answer: you do not need a budget to start with AI — there are genuinely free tools for writing, images, note-taking, and basic automation that cover most small-business needs.
 The catch is telling real free from a "free trial" that bills you in 14 days.
 Use the free tier to prove a use case works for you, then pay only for the one or two tools that earn it.

 AI does not have to be an expense.
 Plenty of capable tools have real free tiers, and for many small businesses they are enough to get started and see value before spending a cent.
-The trick is knowing what is actually free and where free quietly runs out.
+The trick is knowing what is actually free, where free quietly runs out, and which categories are worth your time first.
+This guide covers all three.

 Free, Free Trial, or Freemium?